-5.2 Engineering, Procurement and Construction (EPC) Contract: The EPC Contract governs the contractual relationship between the IPP and the turnkey contractor.
+- •Risk associated with physical construction of a plant and design operating parameters. - Critical components: - Solar: Solar modules - Wind: Wind turbine - Transmission line availability and access risk - 4.2 Engineering, Procurement and Construction (EPC) Contract: The EPC Contract governs the contractual relationship between the IPP and the turnkey contractor.
 It outlines the scope of work, rights and responsibilities, the construction period during which the contractor is responsible for design, construction, completion and commissioning of the power complex as well as the turnkey contract price.
 EPC constitutes major portion of the total project cost.
 Hence, a lump sum fixed price contract would be favorable to the IPP as the first layer of protection against cost overrun arising from any unexpected increase in variable contract costing above the budgeted cost.
 Basically, the EPC contract should ensure that the IPP is protected against any cost overrun and delay risk, as these risks have been passed on to the turnkey contractor.
-PACRA would evaluate that there are enough cash reserves and credit lines available to cover instances of cost overruns/delays.

-In-house vs. Outsourced: In case the project company's management decides to keep the EPC function in-house to be executed by own team, experience of the team would become important in addition to shareholders' ability to absorb escalated costs in case of project delays.
+PACRA would evaluate that there are enough cash reserves and credit lines available to cover instances of cost overruns/delays. - 4.2.1 In-house vs. Outsourced: In case the project company's management decides to keep the EPC function in-house to be executed by own team, experience of the team would become important in addition to shareholders' ability to absorb escalated costs in case of project delays.
 However, PACRA considers this arrangement as relatively risky compared to a contract entered into with an established EPC contractor.
 When the EPC is outsourced to a contractor, the track record of the EPC contractor in both the local and the foreign market is examined.
 An EPC contractor of international repute with a long-standing local EPC experience is rated higher as compared to one with similar international credentials but lack of operating experience in Pakistan, or in any other emerging economy.

-5.2.1 Parts of a Standard EPC Contract:
+4.2.2 Parts of a Standard EPC Contract: